Holly Wanzer, Attorney

 Ms. Wanzer serves as a guardian ad litem representing the interests of children in courts across central Indiana.
 She passionately advocates for the best interests of children while at the same time seeking to shield them from the need to personally participate in the legal process.

-Ms. Wanzer has been selected as a Super Lawyer by Superlawyers Magazine from 2017-2024.
-She serves on the Women in Law committee of the Indiana State Bar Association where she has coordinated the Lady Justice program with Girl Scouts of Central Indiana.
-She teaches bar review courses to recent graduates through the Indianapolis Bar Association Bar Review Course.
-Ms. Wanzer is a past president of the Indianapolis Bar Foundation which she continues to support as a Distinguished Fellow and Life Fellow.
-She volunteers her time as a Guardian ad Litem in the Marion County Superior courts and with the Marion County Modest Means Mediation program.
+Ms. Wanzer has been selected as a Super Lawyer by Superlawyers Magazine from 2017-the present.
+She is a past president of the Indianapolis Bar Foundation which she continues to support as a Distinguished Fellow and Life Fellow.
+She volunteers her time as a Guardian ad Litem in the Marion County Superior courts and with the Marion County and Hendricks County Modest Means Mediation programs.

 Posts